neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 - Run `gem install neography`, then `rake movies:push` to populate your Neo4j database with your .csv data files

 If you encounter problems with your current installation of Ruby, try the following:
-  - Download fresh versions of [Ruby Version Manager (RVM)](https://rvm.io/) and Ruby, with `\curl -sSL https://get.rvm.io | bash -s stable --ruby` in a directory of choice
+  - Download fresh versions of [Ruby Version Manager (RVM)](https://rvm.io/) and Ruby, with the command `\curl -sSL https://get.rvm.io | bash -s stable --ruby` in a directory of choice
   - Check your version of Ruby with `ruby -v`
   - Set your RVM to use that version of Ruby with `rvm use 2.1.1` (replace _2.1.1_ with your version)
   - Run `rvm gemdir` and ensure the output is `SOME_PATH/.rvm/gems/ruby-VERSION`